Skip to content

 This staging step ensures new data can be reviewed and processed safely before it becomes part of the live dataset.

-Step 2: Queue the data for ingestion
+Step 2: Publish the data

 As the data moves through the pipeline, the dataset status will update in real time:

-Step 3: Ingestion completes and data becomes available
+Step 3: Data becomes available to use

-When ingestion is finished:
+When the Publish process is finished:

 • The dataset status changes to Up to Date